vaishnavpremanandan/AppBlast/README.md

 # AppBlast

-AppBlast is a self-promotion website where web designers and developers can showcase their work in which other users can also review.
+This is a social media web application that provides a platform for web developers and designers to express themselves, engage with others, and consume content.

 ### [Live Site](https://appblast-260d3.web.app/projects)